E-Commerce | 2. November 2021

 Other shopping days in the world

-Black Friday is not the only shopping day in the e-commerce world – and by far not the strongest in terms of sales.
+Black Friday is not the only shopping day in the e-commerce world – and by far not the strongest in sales.
 The two strongest promotion days are celebrated in China.
 Single’s Day, for example, beats Black Friday many times over in terms of sales.
-It was created by Chinese students and has been celebrated on 11 November since 1993.
+Chinese students created it and has been celebrated on 11 November since 1993.
 Today, it is mainly the Chinese e-commerce giant Alibaba that runs this special sales day.
-The Chinese New Year, which lasts a total of seven days, is only slightly below the sales level of Single’s Day.
+The Chinese New Year, which lasts seven days, is only slightly below the sales level of Single’s Day.

-Cyber Monday was created by internet giants like Amazon to push customers out of department stores and more into the online shopping world.
-It always takes place directly after Black Friday and, apart from the USA, is particularly popular in Latin American countries such as Brazil or Argentina and also in the United Kingdom.
+Internet giants like Amazon created Cyber Monday to push customers out of department stores and more into the online shopping world.
+It always takes place directly after Black Friday and, apart from the USA, is particularly popular in Latin American countries such as Brazil or Argentina and the United Kingdom.

 Boxing Day is also popular in the UK.
 It is celebrated on the day after Christmas, 26 December.
-Since this day is not a holiday there, it is used to exchange gifts or redeem vouchers in bricks and mortar stores.
-Merchants offer massive discounts on this day in order to be able to sell surplus Christmas goods.
+Since this day is not a holiday, it is used to exchange gifts or redeem vouchers in brick-and-mortar stores.
+Merchants offer massive discounts on this day to be able to sell surplus Christmas goods.

-Less well-known in Europe, but still important, are the festival of lights Divali in India, El Buen Fin in Mexico and White Day in Japan and South Korea.
-Here, too, very large discounts are granted, resulting in a veritable shopping frenzy.
+Less well-known in Europe, but still significant, are the festival of lights Divali in India, El Buen Fin in Mexico and White Day in Japan and South Korea.
+Here, too, massive discounts are granted, resulting in a veritable shopping frenzy.

 Last but not least, Amazon Prime Day.
 With this, the US shopping giant has finally created its own consumer festival.
 For two days, Prime members receive exclusive discounts.
 The annual Prime Day took place in 2021 on 21 and 22 June.
 According to Statista.de, Amazon turned over around 11.2 billion US dollars in the 48 hours.